 On February 28, 2023, we filed a shelf registration statement on Form S-3ASR, which was declared effective immediately.
-This shelf registration allows us to offer and sell any amount of our common stock, preferred stock, debt securities, warrants, rights and units (the "2023 Shelf") for a period of 3 years from effectiveness.
+This shelf registration allows us to offer and sell any amount of our common stock, preferred stock, debt securities, warrants, rights and units (the "2023 Shelf") for a period of 3 years from effectiveness or until such determination that we no longer qualify as a well-known seasoned issuer.